alex-arana/dtsproject/trunk/dts-workernode/readme.txt

 Maven Build, install, test instructions
 =========================================

+The dts-workernode subscribes to the JMS broker's job-submit and job-control queues and publishes status updates/events to the broker's event queue.
+The workernode does not contain the actual batchjob, but rather it invokes a batch job when a job is recieved.
+It can be configured to run 'n' jobs concurrently (scaling-up).
+Multipe worker nodes can be subscribed to a single broker in order to scale (scaling-out).

 a) Copy 'src/main/resources/dts-workernode.properties.template' to your .dataminx dir: mkdir ~/.dataminx  (if not aready created) cd dts-workernode